 $f(n)$ is an arbitrary positive-definite function which is called penalty.
 Eq.~\eqref{eq:general metric} is the usual form of the complexity metric, e.g.~\cite{2007quant.ph..1004D,Brown:2017jil}.
 To be concrete, we calculate the typical sectional curvatures for the $N$-qubit system.

 Randomly choosing two Hamiltonians in the tangent space on the unitary group, $X$ and $Y$, typically they are orthogonal.
-In general, their Pauli operator expansions contain terms of various size.
-Note that the number of generalized Pauli operator of size $k$ is
+In general, their Pauli operator expansions contain terms of various sizes.
+Note that the number of generalized Pauli operators of size $k$ is

 So in the large $N$ limit, the expansions are dominated by generalized Pauli operators of size $3N/4$ which implies that approximately $X,\, Y \in \Delta A^{3N/4}$.
 In Appendix~\ref{app:derivation}, formulas of sectional curvature in various situations are derived.
 Using Eq.~\eqref{eq:tp sc cur 3}, the typical sectional curvatures are given by